Update, April 2021: Samsung Galaxy S21 Ultra review, three months later

 Now with the Galaxy S21 Ultra, Samsung has updated the 108MP sensor to offer even better imaging, with vastly improved low light performance that earns the sensor its new Bright Night moniker.
 The S21 Ultra supports 12-bit photos in both HDR and RAW formats in the Pro camera mode, allowing for 64x richer color data and 3x wider dynamic range than before.

-While you may not notice its effects straight out of camera, this is a big deal when it comes to editing your photos after the fact.
+While you may not notice its effects straight out of the camera, this is a big deal when it comes to editing your photos after the fact.
 Having that much more color data in your stills means far more flexibility to tweak colors and exposure before the image starts to show signs of artifacting.

-With the primary sensor, you can choose to either shoot in the full 108MP resolution or condense that those pixels down to a 12MP shot through 9-to-1 pixel binning.
+With the primary sensor, you can choose to either shoot in the full 108MP resolution or condense those pixels down to a 12MP shot through 9-to-1 pixel binning.
 The latter is the far more practical option, not just because it yields sharper results with better light intake, but because the files are much smaller and easier to share, meaning they won't eat up your internal or cloud storage nearly as quickly.

 Having such a large sensor creates almost DSLR-like natural bokeh.